-On October 22, 2014, the Partnership acquired equity interests in E2 Appalachian Compression, LLC and E2 Energy Services, LLC (together "E2") in a drop down transaction from EMI (the "E2 Drop Down").
+On October 22, 2014, the Partnership acquired all remaining voting equity interests in E2 Appalachian Compression, LLC and E2 Energy Services, LLC (together "E2") in a drop down transaction from EMI (the "E2 Drop Down").
 The total consideration for the transaction was approximately \$194.0 million, including a cash payment of \$163.0 million and the issuance of approximately 1.0 million Partnership units (valued at approximately \$31.2 million based on the October 22, 2014 closing price of the Partnership's units).
 This acquisition has been accounted for as an acquisition under common control under ASC 805.
+The period of common control for E2 began on March 7, 2014, the effective date of the business combination described in "Devon Transaction" below.